An intrinsically hydrodynamic approach to multidimensional QHD systems: Notations and Preliminaries

 The functional $I(t)$ has a direct interpretation for Schr\"odinger-generated solutions.
 Indeed let us assume for the moment that we have $\rho=|\psi|^2$ and $J=\IM(\bar\psi\nabla\psi)$, for some solutions $\psi$ to \eqref{eq:NLS_md}.
 Then we can see that the functional \eqref{eq:higher_md} actually equals

 Indeed by using the polar factorization we have

 where $\phi\in P(\psi)$ is a polar factor.
 On the other hand, by invoking Lemma \ref{lemma:LL}, we see that for Schr\"odinger-generated functions, $\lambda$ vanishes almost everywhere on the vacuum region $\{\rho=0\}$.
 Let us remark that in this case identity \eqref{eq:xi_def} is recovered from $\xi=\sqrt{\rho}\lambda=-\IM(\bar\psi\d_t\psi)$ and by exploiting the fact that $\psi$ is a solution to \eqref{eq:NLS_md}.
-Following this intuition, we give a rigorous definition for arbitrary, not necessarily Schr\"odinger-generated, solutions.
+Following this intuition, for arbitrary hydrodynamic states, not necessarily Schr\"odinger-generated, the rigorous definition of $\lambda$ is given as the following.